readthedocs/readthedocs.org/docs/tutorial/index.rst

 when they visit the :term:`root URL` of your documentation (while still being able to change the version in the flyout menu).

-For that, go to the "Advanced Settings" link under the "⚙ Admin" menu of your project home, choose ``stable`` in the "Default version*" dropdown, and hit :guilabel:`Save` at the bottom.
+For that, go to the :guilabel:`Advanced Settings` link under the :guilabel:`⚙ Admin` menu of your project home, choose ``stable`` in the "Default version*" dropdown, and hit :guilabel:`Save` at the bottom.
 Done!